FriendlyUser/fast-rapidapi/ReadMe.md

 ---

 # fast-rapidapi
-Simple fastapi hosted on deta for rapidapi
+Simple fastapi hosted on deta for personal projects and huggingface

 to run